microsoft/hi-ml/docs/source/software_design_overview.md

 For code to be accepted into the "main" branch, the following criteria need to be satisfied:

 - All unit and integration tests pass.
 - The code has been reviewed by at least 2 engineers who are members of the core development team.
+This review will also assess non-quantifiable aspects of the proposed change, such as clarity and readability of the code and quality of the documentation.
 - Any comments that have been added throughout the review process need to be resolved.
 - All automated checks pass.